 OTTOBINE ELEMENTARY HISTORY

 Ottobine Elementary School was constructed at a cost of $118,000 in 1958 in order to consolidate Briery Branch and Clover Hill Elementary Schools.
-It was built equidistant between the two communities at Ottobine.
+It was built at an equal distance between the two communities at Ottobine.
 It was comprised of students enrolled in Grades 1-7 with an estimated capacity of 200 students.
 The first building Principal was Gar Miley who also served as a seventh grade teacher.

-The Ottobine School Council also was developed during the 1991-92 school year and it was implemented during 1992-93.
-The principles of Total Quality Management were added to the process during 1992-93.
-Ottobine was one of four Rockingham County schools selected by the School Board to pilot the “site-based shared decision-making concept” during 1992-93.
-The School Council provided Ottobine with a unique decision-making structure which involved teachers, parents and the administration as equal partners.
+The Ottobine School Council was developed during the 1991-92 school year, and OES was one of four Rockingham County schools selected to pilot the “site-based shared decision-making concept.”
+The School Council provided Ottobine with a unique decision-making structure involving teachers, parents and administration as equal partners.

 Laura Evy (2006-2016)